 None of this is to say that homeschooling has no effect on a child's socialization.
 Homeschooling in a rural area can be more difficult than homeschooling in a suburban or urban area where there are lots of activities available.
 Homeschoolers in rural areas may have to be more creative about finding opportunities for their children outside of the home, but it can be done.
 Many travel to larger cities for activities (try taking advantage of phoneschooling if you find yourself away from home frequently) or start their own co-ops and support groups.
 Homeschooling often requires initiative and creativity.
 In rural areas where other homeschoolers are not the solution, non-homeschooling experiences might be.
 Homeschoolers in that situation should consider social opportunities around volunteering and apprenticeships, which are often available in rural communities when large homeschool groups are not.
 Through volunteer work and apprenticeships, knowledge can be gained while socializing with others who share a similar passion.

-For some homeschoolers, the early high school years can be a particular social challenge, with many of their formerly homeschooled friends deciding to attend high school — again, especially a problem in less populated areas.
-Once they can attend community college at 16 or so and have a drivers license with its access to the wider world, this social challenge frequently seems to vanish, but parents will want to give thought about how they will help bridge the 9th/10th grade years if it’s possible that many long-time friends will be going to school.
+For some homeschoolers, the early high school years can be a particular social challenge, with many of their formerly homeschooled friends deciding to attend high school—again, especially a problem in less populated areas.
+Once they can attend community college for dual enrollment at 16 or so and have a drivers license with its access to the wider world, this social challenge frequently seems to vanish, but parents will want to give thought about how they will help bridge the 9th/10th grade years if it's possible that many long-time friends will be going to school.
 Team sports and socializing around interest areas rather than homeschool groups are a couple of ideas.